 Opioid Detoxification and Treatment – The Old Approach

-During World War II, morphine was in short supply, so German scientists synthesized Methadone to use on their troops.
-In 1947 American pharmaceutical company Eli-Lilly began manufacturing the drug, under the brand name Dolophine.
+German scientists synthesized methadone for use on their troops, and, in 1947, American pharmaceutical company Eli-Lilly began manufacturing the drug under the brand name Adolophine.

-The reality is that Methadone is just another form of an opioid drug, and in our view, it is really trading one addiction for another.
-We have the science and resources to provide people with a real detox, an opioid-free life and abstinence-based treatments for opiate addiction.
+The reality is that methadone is an opioid drug, and, in our view, many people end up trading one addiction for another.
+Fortunately, as Americans, we have the science and resources to provide people with a solution that includes freedom from drug dependence, an opioid-free life, and abstinence-based treatments for opiate addiction.

 Rapid Detox History